 Seafood, low-carb vegetables, avocados, coconut oil, olive oil, nuts, and other foods are on the ketogenic diet menu.
 The research is hard to ignore.
 Steering clear of high glycemic carb-loaded foods could improve your acne.

 If you want to ask a doctor if the ketogenic diet is safe for you, now you can in minutes.
 Our free Dr. Chat is accessible for everyone.
-We are also offering 3 months free healthcare with a general physician for a limited time only.
-Simply click below to get started.
+Simply click to get started.

 Disclaimer: This article provides general information and is not intended to diagnose, treat or cure any disease or medical condition.
 If you require specific advice, please consult one of our medical professionals through the app.
 However, in case of an emergency, please call 911.